chrisnoonan98675/site/_drafts/xl-deploy-migration-guide.markdown

 * References to artifacts are specified with `file` attributes
 * The `settings` property that is of kind `MAP_STRING_STRING` is much easier to define with XML because it allows more structure in the format.

 This is just a simple example, there are more differences.
-You can find the complete reference documentation of the XML format [here](xl-deploy/latest/packagingmanual.html).
+You can find the complete reference documentation of the XML format [in the packaging manual](xl-deploy/latest/packagingmanual.html).

 ## Orchestrators